Training Interface Fellowship for Advanced Training in Major Trauma

-On behalf of the JCST, Health Education England is co-ordinating recruitment to Advanced Training in Major Trauma.
-We will be recruiting to 4 posts commencing 22nd June 2019, and 1 post commencing 22nd June 2020.
+On behalf of the JCST, Health Education England is co-ordinating recruitment to Training Interface Fellowship for Advanced Training in Major Trauma.
+We will be recruiting to 2 posts commencing 22nd June 2019.
 The fellowships will be 12 months in length and will follow one of the two pathways:

 The Resuscitative Pathway